mobxjs/mobx/docs/refguide/observe.md

 ## Intercept

 Usage: `intercept(target, propertyName?, interceptor)`

+_Please avoid this API, it basically provides a bit of aspect-oriented programming, creating flows that are really hard to debug.
+Rather, do things like data-validation *before* updating any state, rather than during._

 -   `target`: the observable to guard
 -   `propertyName`: optional parameter to specify a specific property to intercept.
 Note that `intercept(user.name, interceptor)` is fundamentally different from `intercept(user, "name", interceptor)`.
 The first tries to add an interceptor to the _current_ `value` inside `user.name` (which might not be an observable at all), the latter intercepts changes to the `name` _property_ of `user`.